SylloBio-NLI: Evaluating Large Language Models on Biomedical Syllogistic Reasoning: Introduction

 This paper focuses on advancing the availability of resources for biomedical syllogistic reasoning along with our understanding of the capabilities of state-of-the-art NLI models.
-In particular, we propose SylloBio-NLI, a novel framework for the automatic generation of NLI resources for evaluating syllogistic reasoning within biomedical domains.
+In particular, we propose SylloBio-NLI, a novel framework for automatically generating NLI resources for evaluating syllogistic reasoning within biomedical domains.
 Specifically, we demonstrate how external domain-specific resources such as ontologies and thesauri can be leveraged to instantiate a wide range of syllogistic schemes for biomedical NLI tasks, including textual entailment and evidence extraction.

 The methodological framework behind SylloBio-NLI is designed to address the annotation scarcity problem for the granular evaluation of complex reasoning in specialized domains.
-The framework, in fact, jointly minimises the human annotation effort and guarantees the correctness of the generated data by jointly leveraging explicit domain knowledge in the ontologies and the systematicity of known syllogistic schemes (see Fig. \ref{fig:framework}).
+The framework minimises the human annotation effort while guaranteeing the correctness of the generated data by leveraging explicit domain knowledge in the ontologies and the systematicity of known syllogistic schemes (see Fig. \ref{fig:framework}).

-By instantiating SylloBio-NLI on human biological pathways using Reactome \cite{croft2014reactome}, we evaluate the domain-specific reasoning capabilities of 8 open-source LLMs on 28 syllogistic schemes, comparing the performance in a zero-shot (ZS) and few-shot (FS) settings.
+By instantiating SylloBio-NLI on human biological pathways using Reactome (\cite{croft2014reactome}), we evaluate the domain-specific reasoning capabilities of 8 open-source LLMs on 28 syllogistic schemes, comparing the performance in a zero-shot (ZS) and few-shot (FS) settings.
 An extensive empirical evaluation led to the following findings and conclusions:

 1. We determine that LLMs exhibit surprisingly low ZS performance on biomedical syllogistic arguments with an average accuracy between 70\% on \textit{generalised modus ponens} and 23\% on \textit{disjunctive syllogism} (where random performance is equal to 50\%).
 These low performances are generally shared across models' family (i.e., Llama-3, Mistral, Gemma, BioMistral) and pre-trained regimes (language modelling and instruction-tuning).